"Look Like a Million - for a whole lot less"

 The reality is that, far too often, log home devotees on the cusp of buying their dream home fall in love with a certain design or log system only to find that their impeccable taste doesn’t quite align with their means.
 Fortunately, an increasing number of log home manufacturers are accommodating a wider range of budgets with product lines that are diverse, flexible and gorgeous to boot.

 One of these is Meridian, Idaho-based PrecisionCraft Log & Timber Homes.
-Because PrecisionCraft prides itself on being an architectural design company first and a log-and-timber provider second, its team of talented designers is continuously seeking ways to expand the scope of what a “log home” can mean.
+Because PrecisionCraft prides itself on being a design company first and a log and timber provider second, its team of talented designers is continuously seeking ways to expand the scope of what a “log home” can mean.
 And, in the case of its newly launched “Mountain Accent” line, that translates to blending conventional construction (to cut down on costs) with log posts, beams and trusses strategically placed where they’ll garner the most attention.
 This hybrid approach can translate into huge cost savings for you.

 “Our company provides the full spectrum of log home options, but our designs are what draw people in.
 That’s what distinguishes us in the marketplace,” explains Jim Banner, PrecisionCraft’s general manager.
 “In the past, a certain percentage of people who were attracted to our designs didn’t have the budget to build it as a full log home, so we created out Mountain Accent™ homes to provide them with an option to have the design they love for less money.”